 To work properly, the SEND plug-ins instances must be processed by the DAW before the RETURN plug-in instances.
 To force the DAW to process this way, each track with SEND plug-in inserted must be routed (directly or indirectly) to the tracks hosting a RETURN plugin, using DAW internal routing.

 Following are 4 examples of recommended practice with DAW routing, which should cover the main use cases.
-If your problems persist even after implementing these suggestions, don’t hesitate to drop us a line at Flux support.
+If your problems persist even after implementing these suggestions, don’t hesitate to drop us a line at FLUX:: support.

-Return on master track
+Spat RETURN plug-in on master track

-In simple projects, when having a single return plugin on master track, you should not encounter any sync issue as long as each SEND track is routed to the master.
+In simple projects, when having a single return plugin on a master track, you should not encounter any sync issue as long as each SEND track is routed to the master.

 Single RETURN on an AUX track